 Atlassian builds software that helps teams organize, discuss, and collaborate on their work.
-The 17-year-old Australian software company boasts 130,000+ customers in 165+ countries around the world, ranging from Spotify and Lyft to NASA and Verizon.
+The 17-year-old Australian software company boasts 130,000 plus customers in more than 165 countries around the world, ranging from Spotify and Lyft to NASA and Verizon.

 Atlassian’s design and research team has grown immensely in the past few years since their 2015 Initial Public Offering (IPO).
 They now have over 370 people in research, design, and product roles, working across more than a dozen products.

-We spoke with Alastair Simpson, who leads part of the design team at Atlassian, to learn more about how Atlassian approaches design, user research, and talking to customers
+We spoke with Alastair Simpson, who leads part of the design team at Atlassian, to learn more about how the software giant approaches design, user research, and talking to customers

 What’s Atlassian’s mission?